 An S3 bucket policy is a type of object that allows you to control who has access to specific Amazon S3 storage resources.

-Note: You can only do this on selected occasions or based on a special request that’s authorized by your organization, as granting access to the S3 bucket with critical data can expose your data to the public, which is subject to abuse.
-Therefore, you should grant access to only temporary data that you know needs public access!
+Note: You should only do this on selected occasions or based on a special request authorized by your organization, as granting access to the S3 bucket with critical data can expose your data to the public, which can also be subject to abuse.
+Therefore, you should only grant access to temporary data that you know needs public access!

 To follow along without missing a step in this post, you need to have an active AWS account with access to the AWS Management Console.
 If you don’t have an active AWS account with a subscription, Amazon has made it very easy for you as you can enjoy the AWS Free-Tier without being charged.